2015 Promising Researcher Award Winner

-The awards committee wishes to congratulate Rebecca Lorimer Leonard and Gholnecsar Muhammad for being selected from an outstanding field of promising researchers this year.
-The papers were rated based on their statements of research problems, reviews of relevant literature, methodology and data analysis, grounding of evidence, significance of results, and clarity and style.
+The Promising Researcher Award selection committee congratulates Logan Manning for being selected as this year's Promising Researcher Award recipient.
+Submitted manuscripts were evaluated based on their statements of research problems, reviews of relevant literature, methodology and data analysis, grounding of evidence, significance of results, and clarity and style.

 Amy Stornaiuolo, ‘Like two different worlds’: Teachers’ perspectives on social networking and schooling,”